Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

-In March of that year, the First Lady visited the Tuskegee Institute in Alabama for a meeting with fellow trustees of the Julius Rosenwald Fund.
-The Institute had been founded in 1881 by Booker T. Washington, and with famed agricultural scientist Dr. George Washington Carver in residence, had a stellar reputation for its programs to improve educational opportunities and the quality of life for blacks and other disadvantaged people.
+In March of that year, the First Lady visited the Tuskegee Institute in Alabama to meet fellow trustees of the Julius Rosenwald Fund.
+The Institute was founded in 1881 by Booker T. Washington and, with famed agricultural scientist Dr. George Washington Carver in residence, had a stellar reputation for its programs to improve educational opportunities and the quality of life for blacks and other disadvantaged people.

-Because of her concern for the welfare of the nation's black population, the First Lady had a great interest in the various projects Tuskegee Institute was carrying out.
-One of these that stirred her particular interest was the aeronautical school that was in operation there.
-In 1939 Congress had established the Civilian Pilot Training Program at colleges and universities around the country.
-Hard fought efforts by African American activists resulted in six historically black colleges, Tuskegee among them, being included in the program.
+Because she was concerned for the welfare of the nation's black population, the First Lady had a great interest in the various projects Tuskegee Institute was carrying out.
+One of these that stirred her interest was the aeronautical school in operation there.
+In 1939 Congress established the Civilian Pilot Training Program at colleges and universities around the country.
+Hard-fought efforts by African American activists resulted in six historically black colleges, Tuskegee among them, being included in the program.

-Because of its outstanding record with the civilian flight program, in January of 1941 the War Department selected Tuskegee to be the pilot training base for the newly formed 99th Pursuit Squadron.
-This would be the start of the “experiment” in black military aviation that would produce the acclaimed Tuskegee Airmen.
-But in order to implement the plan, Tuskegee needed to find funding to bring its airfield up to the required standard.
+Because of its outstanding record with the civilian flight program, in January of 1941, the War Department selected Tuskegee to be the pilot training base for the newly formed 99th Pursuit Squadron.
+This would start the “experiment” in black military aviation producing the acclaimed Tuskegee Airmen.
+But to implement the plan, Tuskegee needed to find funding to bring its airfield up to the required standard.
 It was to consider that need that Mrs. Roosevelt and the other Julius Rosenwald Fund trustees assembled at the school.

 In March of 2014, C. Alfred “Chief” Anderson was honored by being featured on a U. S. postage stamp.
 The 70-cent First-Class stamp is the 15th in the Postal Service’s Distinguished American Series.
 In its announcement, the Postal Service celebrated Chief Anderson as “The Father of Black Aviation” and “the Charles Lindbergh of Black Aviation.”